 Loneliness – a danger to our health

 Feeling alone is tough, and it also appears to be detrimental to our physical health, possibly to the same extent as smoking.
-But loneliness can be beaten, according to a Swedish study published this autumn.
+But loneliness can be beaten, according to a Swedish study published some years ago.

 For more than thirty years, Peter Strang, Professor at the Department of Oncology-Pathology at Karolinska Institutet, has been working with dying patients.
 This has given him extensive experience when it comes to how people handle the existential crisis that death entails.

 “We cannot escape our existential loneliness, which is based on the fact that it is impossible for us to share our innermost thoughts and feelings.
 Nor can we share all experiences, such as death.
 We have to complete the last bit of the puzzle ourselves.
 Existential loneliness leads to a great amount of suffering, but my experience is that it can be eased through a sense of community,” says Peter Strang.

 He says that many patients with a terminal illness first become introverted with worry and anxiety when they have a short time to live.
 But in many cases, this then changes, and often very quickly.
 Suddenly, the patient is calm and peaceful.

 “I usually ask what has happened, if they have had any new thoughts or something else that has had a calming effect.
 A common answer is that the patient has thought about an older, dead relative and how that person has felt increasingly present afterwards.
 Sometimes there are several relatives.
 The patient can see them or sense their presence very clearly, and this is a positive experience for the dying person.
 They describe how their relatives are there to help them.”

 This phenomenon, which has been studied, is referred to as deathbed visions.
 According to interview surveys with palliative staff, these visions are fairly common.